Unit VIII. Healing the Soul

 (2002) gives a whole chapter in his book, Facets of Unity, to a discussion

 of the basic trust with which we are born.
-This is confidence in the
+This is confidence in

-will be provided.
+needs will be provided.
 There is an almost childlike quality of innocence

 in this definition.
 And that clues us in to the fact that basic trust